-first UNHCR policy on refugees in urban areas, 7 May 1997 (IOM25/97FOM30/97) - promoting self-reliance of refugees - advocating for integration of refugee assistance into national programs policy lacks focus on refugee protection as the central consideration
+first UNHCR policy on refugees in urban areas, 7 May 1997 (IOM25/97FOM30/97)

+- promoting self-reliance of refugees - advocating for integration of refugee assistance into national programs policy lacks focus on refugee protection as the central consideration (stated in the DRAFT of UNHCR POLICY on REFUGEES and ASYLUM-SEEKERS in URBAN AREAS, 2008)

-• new "UNHCR Policy on Refugees in Urban Areas" on 12 December 1997(IOM/90/97/FOM/95/97) • addressing urban protection issues in more comprehensive fashion. • still lacking guidance in core protection issues • need for yet another new policy framework which would address critical protection challenges in urban settings. \rightarrow UNHCR POLICY on REFUGEES and ASYLUM-SEEKERS in URBAN AREAS, Geneva 2008
+- new "UNHCR Policy on Refugees in Urban Areas" on 12 December 1997(IOM/90/97/FOM/95/97) - addressing urban protection issues in more comprehensive fashion. - still lacking guidance in core protection issues - need for yet another new policy framework which would address critical protection challenges in urban settings. - → UNHCR POLICY on REFUGEES and ASYLUM-SEEKERS in URBAN AREAS, (DRAFT Geneva 2008)